-ELEMENTS GOALS STEPS Program area Issues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work Recruitment/Hiring Process (Retention) There aren't enough efforts made at recruiting minority head and assistant coaches in the hiring process.
-Ensure diversity in the head coaches ranks.
+ELEMENTS GOALS STEPS Program area Issues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work Recruitment/Hiring Process (Retention) All 12 head coaches are White Non-Hispanic, indicating a lack of recruiting efforts & results to diversify the coach ranks Ensure diversity in the head coaches ranks.
 Build relationships with organizations such as the Black Coaches & Administrators, the Latino Association of Basketball Coaches, the Native American Soccer Coaches Committee, and other similar organizations that may serve as a pipeline for the recruitment of minority coaches.
 Partner with UNO's Office of Equity & Diversity, Multicultural Affairs, Black Studies, Community Leaders, OLLAS, to increase level of networking among the diverse communities.
-Partner with leaders of external organizations serving underserved communities to maximize reach or recruitment efforts such as 100 Black Men and NE Urban League Sr. Vice Chancellor, Director of Multicultural Affairs, Employment Manager, Assistant to the Chancellor for Equity and Diversity, Director of Athletics and the Sr. Associate Athletics Director/SWA Starting in Fall 2014 and continuing through 2019, review on an annual basis.
+Partner with leaders of external organizations serving underserved communities to maximize reach or recruitment efforts such as 100 Black Men and NE Urban League Director of Athletics, Coaches, Sr. Associate Athletic Director, Director of Multicultural Affairs, Employment Manager, Assistant to the Chancellor for Equity & Diversity.
+Summer 2014 and ongoing